amirmakramkolta/mini-store/README.md

 - token

 ### /get-product/:id
-To get a product, use product id as a parameters with no body and send a GET request, you will get:
+To get a product, use product id as a parameter with no body and send a GET request, you will get:
 - id
 - name
 - price
 - imageUrl (if exist)

-### /edit-product
+### /edit-product/:id
-To edit a product, send a PUT requset with body contains:
+To edit a product, use product id as a parameter send a PUT requset with body contains:
-- id
 - name (optional)
 - price (optional)
 - imageUrl (optional)
 - token

+and header contains the token as authentication

 if everything is okay, you will get:
 - id